 Planning our network

+Each year we conduct a 10-year look ahead of Tasmania's electricity network and report the findings in our Annual Planning Report (APR).
 We look at things like forecast electricity consumption, the performance of the network, current and emerging network constraints and the future supply-demand outlook of our customers.
-The resulting Annual Planning Report identifies actions we expect to be required during the next 10 years to ensure the network will meet customer needs and performance obligations.
+The resulting APR identifies actions we expect to be required during the next 10 years to ensure the network will meet customer needs and performance obligations.

-We welcome feedback on our Annual Planning Report.
+We welcome feedback on our APR.
 We're particularly interested in discussing opportunities from interested parties to participate in demand management or other innovative solutions to manage network constraints.
-Send us your feedback.
+Please send your feedback to email@example.com

 Distribution loss factors

 Distribution loss factors refer to the amount of energy lost to the distribution system while meeting our customers’ power needs.
 Our methodology is below.

 Substation load information

 Each year we publish load data for each of our substations.
 These reports cover the following periods: